toothless890/Supernote-Drawing-Tablet/README.md

 May work on most android devices changing /dev/input/event5 to whatever the digitizer is on that device

 This DOES work wirelessly if you can figure out setting up a wireless ADB connection.
-More in-depth instructions to come...
+But it will disconnect if theres not enough data being sent.
+Ill try to work on it more so that it reconnects automatically

 # Installation instructions:
 1. Download the executable from releases.